 There are lots of different types of contraception, but no method is ever 100% effective.
-Methods which don't mean you have to remember to do something on a regular basis, such as an implant or IUD, are more effective than pills or condoms which can easily be forgotten or not used properly.
+Some types are more effective, like an implant or IUD.
+Some types are less effective, like pills or condoms, because sometimes people forget to use them or don't use them correctly.
 Not all contraceptive methods work the same way and most have benefits and some downsides.
-That's why it's important to consider all the types available and pick one that best suits you and your partner's health and lifestyle needs.
+That's why it's important to consider all the types available and pick one that best suits your health and lifestyle needs.